6 Sneaky Reasons You're Not Losing Weight

 Even when I don't give in to cravings, stress can stall my slim-down.
 "Too much cortisol slows metabolism," Dr. Smith says.
 "Even worse, excessive stress causes fat to be stored in the abdominal area, where weight is harder to lose."

-Luckily, a lot of the things I'm doing to whittle my middle should also ease my angst.
+Luckily, a lot of the things I'm doing to lose weight should also ease my angst.
 "Exercise reduces stress," Dr. Smith notes.
 "Balanced, nutritious meals can repair the damage that stress does to the body, and a social support network also helps."
-So my team of Fitbit-wearing friends and fam is helping me beat belly bloat in more ways than one.
+So my team of Fitbit-wearing friends and fam is helping me lose weight in more ways than one.
 (Related: 11 Foods That Fight Stress)

 I was tempted in the beginning, but I stuck to my scale embargo for a month.
 Now I weigh in weekly, but the fluctuations don't bother me.
 After all, "Body weight can fluctuate by up to five pounds on any given day, so the amount you shed can easily get lost," Dr. Smith explained.

 At the end of the day, I know I'm creating a daily calorie deficit, no matter what the scale says.
 Plus, I've found other ways to measure my progress (shout-out to the non-scale victories!).
 I feel enlightened — in more ways than one.